kalenmike/kalenmike/README.md

 * DNS

 ## 📫 How to reach me
-If you wann get in touch reach out to me @
+If you want get in touch reach out to me @

 [hello@kalenmichael.com](mailto:hello@kalenmichael.com)